sertel/actris/README.md

   later modalities expose that these operations perform at least three steps in the operational semantics, and are needed to deal with the three levels of indirection in the invariant for protocols:
-  1. the `▶` in the CPS encoding of protocols,
+  1. the `▶` in the model of protocols,
   2. the higher-order ghost state used for ownership of protocols, and
   3. the opening of the protocol invariant.